paulkarpenko/us-code-ui/uscode/title-14-coast-guard/chapter-027-pay-allowances-awards-and-other-rights-and-benefits.md

 <a id="section-2733"></a>
 ## § 2733.
 Medal of honor: duplicate medal

-A person awarded a medal of honor shall, upon written application of that person, be issued, without charge, one duplicate medal of honor with ribbons and appurtenances.
+An individual awarded a medal of honor shall, upon written application of that individual, be issued, without charge, one duplicate medal of honor with ribbons and appurtenances.
 Such duplicate medal of honor shall be marked, in such manner as the Secretary may determine, as a duplicate or for display purposes only.

 ### Statutory Notes

 #### Amendments
+2021—Pub.
+L. 116–283 substituted “An individual” for “A person” and “that individual” for “that person”.

 2018—Pub.
 L. 115–282 renumbered [section 504 of this title](./chapter-005-functions-and-powers.md#section-504) as this section.

 <a id="section-2734"></a>
 ## § 2734.
 Medal of honor: presentation of Medal of Honor Flag

-The President shall provide for the presentation of the Medal of Honor Flag designated under [section 903 of title 36](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title36-section903&num=0&edition=prelim) to each person to whom a medal of honor is awarded under [section 2732 of this title](./chapter-027-pay-allowances-awards-and-other-rights-and-benefits.md#section-2732).
+The President shall provide for the presentation of the Medal of Honor Flag designated under [section 903 of title 36](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title36-section903&num=0&edition=prelim) to each individual to whom a medal of honor is awarded under [section 2732 of this title](./chapter-027-pay-allowances-awards-and-other-rights-and-benefits.md#section-2732).
 Presentation of the flag shall be made at the same time as the presentation of the medal under section 2732 or 2743 of this title.
-In the case of a posthumous presentation of the medal, the flag shall be presented to the person to whom the medal is presented.
+In the case of a posthumous presentation of the medal, the flag shall be presented to the individual to whom the medal is presented.

 ### Statutory Notes

 #### Amendments
+2021—Pub.
+L. 116–283 substituted “individual” for “person” in two places.

 2018—Pub.
 L. 115–282, § 123(b)(2), substituted “section 2732” for “section 491” and “section 2732 or 2743” for “section 491 or 498”.

 Pub.
 L. 115–282, § 116(b), renumbered [section 505 of this title](./chapter-005-functions-and-powers.md#section-505) as this section.